amnotafraid/ninja-directory/README.md

 # Net Ninja Tutorial

-The [Net Ninja Youtube Tutorial Lesson 17](https://www.youtube.com/watch?v=NPCdCknF6TY&t=4s) was published on August 25, 2016.
+The [Net Ninja Youtube Tutorial Lesson 18](https://www.youtube.com/watch?v=8KPPRzRLvjc) was published on August 25, 2016.

-First things first.
-You must copy the styles.css file to src/styles.css and the logo.png file to src/logo.png.

 Below the horizontal line is readme that Angular 2 kindly generated for me.
 # NinjaDirectory